What you need to know, ask and do to manage sexual health problems in your community.

 Epidemiological factors such as the resurgence of syphilis and changing sensitivity of gonococcal bacteria to antibiotics mean that GPs need access to the latest evidence-based information and resources for screening and management.

-During this interactive webinar, Dr Jenni Parsons will lead a panel discussion around sexual history taking, screening for sexual infections (who to test and for what) and how to treat patients at high risk of HIV with pre-exposure prophylaxis (PrEP).
-It promises to be a lively discussion about the provision of sexual health services far from the anonymity of sexual health clinics.
+During this interactive webinar, Dr Jenni Parsons leads a lively discussion with men’s health GP Dr George Forgan Smith, sexual health physician Dr Siobhan Bourke and rural GP Dr Evan Schuch around sexual history taking, screening for sexual infections and how to treat patients at high risk of HIV with pre-exposure prophylaxis (PrEP).

 - Take a sensitive but comprehensive sexual history focussed on behaviours and avoiding assumptions.